ThanisornJ/ThanisornJ/README.md

-## Hi there 👋
+## <div align="center">Hi there 👋,I'm Thanisorn</div>
-Hi, I'm Thanisorn!
-I'm a computer engineering masters student with some DevOps and SRE expertise.
+### A computer engineering masters student with some DevOps and SRE expertise.
 Code performance improvement is something that interests me.

 ## Expertise :fire:
 - Laravel